 Injected bugs are used as test cases to build a static analysis tool evaluation benchmark.
 In the benchmark, Bug-Injector pairs every injected bug with the program input that exercises that bug.
 Our team identified a broad range of requirements for bug benchmarks; with Bug-Injector, we generated on-demand test benchmarks to meet these requirements.
 Bug-Injector also allowed us to create customized benchmarks suitable for evaluating tools for a specific use case (e.g., a given codebase and class of bugs).
 Our experimental evaluation demonstrates the suitability of our generated benchmarks for evaluating static bug-detection tools, and for comparing the performance of different tools.

-Bug-Injector research was sponsored by the Defense Advanced Research Projects Agency (DARPA) under Contract No. D17PC00096 and the Department of Homeland Security (DHS) Science and Technology Directorate, Cyber Security Division (DHS S&T/CSD) via contract number HHSP233201600062C.
-The views, opinions, findings, and conclusions or recommendations contained herein are those of the authors and should not be interpreted as necessarily representing the official views policies or endorsements, either expressed or implied, of DARPA or DHS.
+Bug-Injector research was sponsored by the Defense Advanced Research Projects Agency (DARPA) under Contract No. D17PC00096 and the Department of Homeland Security (DHS) Science and Technology Directorate, Cyber Security Division (DHS S&T/CSD) via interagency agreements HSHQDC-16-X-00076 and 70RSAT18KPM000161 with the Department of Health and Human Services (HHS) resulting in contract No. HHSP233201600062C.
+The views, opinions, findings, and conclusions or recommendations contained herein are those of the authors and should not be interpreted as necessarily representing the official views, policies, or endorsements, either expressed or implied, of DARPA or DHS.